DUCK: Distance-based Unlearning via Centroid Kinematics: Experimental Results

 \subsection{Experimental Setting}

-For our experiments we analyzed the CIFAR10\cite{krizhevsky2009learning}, CIFAR100\cite{krizhevsky2009learning}, TinyImagenet\cite{Le2015TinyIV} and VGGFace2\cite{cao2018vggface2} datasets.
-Details about the datasets are provided in the Sec \ref{sec:supp_data}.
-For the VGGFace2, following \cite{golatkar2020eternal}, we reduced the dataset by selecting the 10 subjects with the higher number of images.
-With this dataset, the objective is to recognize the identity of the 10 selected subjects.
+For our experiments we analyzed the CIFAR10\cite{krizhevsky2009learning}, CIFAR100\cite{krizhevsky2009learning}, and TinyImagenet\cite{Le2015TinyIV} datasets.
+Details about the datasets are provided in the Supp.
+Materials.
 We compared DUCK with the following methods and baselines on the CR and HR scenarios:\\ \textbf{Original}: Original model trained on $\mathcal{D}$ without any unlearning procedure.
-This is the original model from which every unlearning method begins.\\ \textbf{Retrained}: This is the ``oracle'' model, trained for 200 epochs on $\mathcal{D}_r$, without any knowledge of the forget-set $\mathcal{D}_f$.\\ \textbf{Finetuning\cite{golatkar2020eternal}}: with this approach, the original model is fine-tuned only on the retain-set for 30 epochs with a large learning rate to remove the knowledge on the forget-set and maximize the accuracy on the retain-set.\\ \textbf{Negative Gradient (NG)\cite{golatkar2020eternal}}: the original model is fine tuned on the forget-set $\mathcal{D}_f$ following the negative direction of the gradient descent.\\ \textbf{Random Label (RL)\cite{hayase2020selective}}: the original model is fine-tuned with the forget-set $\mathcal{D}_f$ randomly selecting a label to compute the cross entropy loss function.\\ \textbf{Boundary Expanding (BE)\cite{chen2023boundary}}: this model assigns to each sample in the forget-set, an extra shadow class to shift the decision boundary and exploit the decision space.\\ \textbf{Boundary Shrink (BS)\cite{chen2023boundary}}: the decision boundary shifts to align with each sample from the forget-set, associating it with the adjacent label distinct from the actual one. \\ \textbf{ERM-KTP (ERM)\cite{lin2023erm}}: this method alternates the Entanglement-Reduced Mask and Knowledge Transfer and Prohibition phases in order to remove the information about the forget-set and maximize the accuracy on the retain-set.
+This is the original model from which every unlearning method begins.\\ \textbf{Retrained}: This is the ``oracle'' model, trained for 200 epochs on $\mathcal{D}_r$, without any knowledge of the forget-set $\mathcal{D}_f$.\\ \textbf{Finetuning\cite{golatkar2020eternal}}: The original model is fine-tuned on the retain-set $\mathcal{D}_r$ for 30 epochs, employing a high learning rate to remove knowledge from the forget-set and optimize accuracy on the retain-set.
+It's crucial to note that altering the epoch count significantly impacts fine-tuning performance.
+A small number of epochs results in inefficient unlearning, while prolonged fine-tuning essentially retrains the model.
+Therefore, the original model undergoes fine-tuning for an adequate number of epochs ($\ll$ epochs of retrain) to ensure the erasure of $\mathcal{D}_f$, as delineated in prior studies \cite{Chen_2023_CVPR,lin2023erm}.\\ \textbf{Negative Gradient (NG)\cite{golatkar2020eternal}}: the original model is fine tuned on the forget-set $\mathcal{D}_f$ following the negative direction of the gradient descent.
+The unlearning is stopped when the forget accuracy on the forget test set is 0.\\ \textbf{Random Label (RL)\cite{hayase2020selective}}: the original model is fine-tuned with the forget-set $\mathcal{D}_f$ where labels are changed with a random label using cross-entropy loss function.
+The unlearning is stopped when the forget accuracy on the forget test set is 0.\\ \textbf{Boundary Shrink (BS) and Expanding (BE)\cite{chen2023boundary}}: in BS, first the closest and incorrect class label is found and assigned to each forget sample, then the model is fine-tuned with both the retain and the forget (with the changed labels set).
+In BE instead, an extra shadow class is assigned to the forget sample and then the model is fine-tuned as in BS. \\ \textbf{ERM-KTP (ERM)\cite{lin2023erm}}: this method alternates the Entanglement-Reduced Mask and Knowledge Transfer and Prohibition phases to remove the information about the forget-set and maximize the accuracy on the retain-set.\\ \textbf{SCRUB\cite{kurmanji2023towards}}: This approach utilizes a distillation mechanism, called ``max-steps'', to discard the information from the forget-set, by pushing the predictions of the student network (unlearned model) away from those of the teacher network (original model).
+However, SCRUB switches between max-steps and a specific recovery process for the retain-set called ``min-steps'' based on the combination of distillation and cross-entropy losses applied on the retain set.
+Furthermore, the authors performed a limited number of ``min-steps'' to recover the lost knowledge associated with the retained data.\\ \textbf{L1-Sparse\cite{jia2024_l1sparse}}: In this work, the authors explored model pruning before applying the unlearning strategy.
+They found out that a sparse model is more prone to better unlearning than a dense model.
+They applied this to a variety of unlearning methods showing the results in the pruned and dense cases.
+Among the different algorithms involved, we selected the L1-Sparse Method.\\ \textbf{SSD\cite{foster2023SSD}}: Selective Synaptic Dampening (SSD) utilizes the Fisher information matrix derived from both the training and forget data to identify which DNN parameters are crucial to the forget-set.
+Subsequently, it accomplishes forgetting by attenuating these identified parameters in proportion to their significance to the forget-set compared to the entire training data.\\ \textbf{Bad-Teacher\cite{chundawat2023_badTeach}}: in this approach, like SCRUB, distillation serves as the primary method for erasing and retaining information from the forget- and retain- sets, respectively.
+Either a randomly initialized model (referred to as the ``bad-teacher model'') is distilled into the model to be unlearned (the student model) using the forget-set, or the original model is distilled into the student using the retain-set.